 Southeast of Sedona, in the Verde River Valley of Cottonwood, Dead Horse Ranch State Park offers a more than 20 miles of multi-use trail system for visitors to enjoy.
 This park just might offer some of the best day hikes in Arizona for beginners and advanced hikers!
 Distinct scenic options are available for users who desire new and exciting experiences while exploring these premier Arizona hiking trails.
 Choose to enjoy either the higher desert scenery of the Lime Kiln trail, which follows a historic route between Sedona and Cottonwood, or the more densely vegetated Verde River Greenway trail.
 The trails within the Verde River Valley, and along the Verde River itself, give hikers the chance of experiencing many of the birds and wildlife that call Dead Horse Ranch home.
-Deer, javelina, raccoons, and otters hang out in the thick riverside vegitation year-round, and can be seen doing their thing by lucky hikers daily.
+Deer, javelina, raccoons, and otters hang out in the thick riverside vegetation year-round, and can be seen doing their thing by lucky hikers daily.
 You definitely want to remember your camera while hiking along the Verde!
 Check out a number of other options before planning your trip.